Yacarreon93/AngularEventRegister/README.md

 Navigate your browser to `http://localhost:8000/` to see the app running in your browser.
 You may have to add the page to the url such as EventDetails.html depending on where you are at in the course.
 The port may be configured either in the node server or on IIS.

+### Source - Pluralsight

+"AngularJS Fundamentals" by Joe Eames and Jim Cooper.
+This course will teach you the Angular fundamentals required to create testable, MVC-style single page applications with AngularJS.